When I met Andrew, he was suffering.

 Of course, these were fairly short no-contact periods.

-No-Contact Success: Lisa (8 months)
+No-Contact Success: Lisa (8 Months Of No Contact)

 For those of you wondering if you can go no-contact with an ex-girlfriend for more than 6 months, the answer is yes.

 Lisa was a great example of this.
 I met Lisa in early 2013, and we had been friends while I had dated both Gia and Paige.
 I always knew Lisa valued me as more than a friend, even though I was not particularly good with women when we first met.